evkx/evkx.github.io/content/models/volkswagen/id.5/ID.5_GTX_4MOTION_GEN1/_index.md

 ### Steering

-Dynamic steering is an optional feature on the Volkswagen ID.5 GTX 4MOTION (GEN1).
-Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is an optional on the Volkswagen ID.5 GTX 4MOTION (GEN1), varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Brakes